 Autumn in Eastern Europe

 When you start planning your European trip of a lifetime you might think summer is the best time to go… but so does everyone else.
-Heaving crowds, over priced accommodation, the heat and more tourist traps that you can shake a stick at could end up ruining the holiday you’ve been dreaming of for years.
+Heaving crowds, over-priced accommodation, the heat and more tourist traps than you can shake a stick at could end up ruining the holiday you’ve been dreaming of for years.

 There are plenty of places to see and things to do in Eastern Europe.
 Here are some of the best…